CURRENT GALLERY LECTURES

 Contact Maggie Hall at The Gallery on 01423 705 198 or send an enquiry using our contact form

 The Gallery Lectures are a fun and relaxing way to share Susan’s knowledge on the history of jewellery.
-The Gallery opens and 10.45am and coffee is served until 11.15.
-Susan will present the lecture for an hour and then lunch is served with a glass of fizz.
-The Gallery is open for you to see the current collections and chat with Susan about valuations you may require or the redesigning or repairing of any jewellery you may have.
+The Gallery opens and 10.30am and coffee is served from 10.45 until 11.15 when Susan will present the lecture for an hour and then lunch is served.
+The Gallery is open for you to see the current jewellery collections and chat with Susan about valuations or the redesigning or repairing of any jewellery you may have or a particular item you may be looking for.

-The Gallery can be hired for your own private party – ask Susan or Maggie for more details
+The Gallery can be hired for your own private event – ask Susan or Maggie for more details

 Jewellery Revolution – Jewellery History 1960-1970